Luc-1577/Shoga_py/README.md

 ## Contributors

-Shoga chatbot was developed by [Lucas Luan]
+Shoga Bot was developed by [Lucas Luan]

 ## Contact